LokendraBhat/taskmanager/README.md

 * 🐘 PostgreSQL database with indexing
 * 🐳 Dockerized setup for easy deployment
 * 🌐 Simple frontend with HTML + Tailwind CSS
-* 🛠 Infrastructure automation using Terraform & Ansible (optional)
+* 🛠 Infrastructure automation using Terraform & Ansible
+* 💻 Monitoring Logs, System and Uptime

 ---